Charles Cook (dancer): Career 1960s-80s

 Cook did some performing abroad, and was commissioned to pick singers and dancers to perform in Italy at the Cotton Club in Rome in 1962.
 The same year he toured in Asia, performing in China and Japan with the potential to stop in Korea although it is unclear whether or not he did end up performing there.

 Throughout the 1970s and 80s, Cook had a busy and diverse career.
 He appeared in films including "Cotton Club" (1984), and "Great Feats of Feet", a 1977 documentary about the Copasetics funded by the National Endowment for the Arts.
 He choreographed "Fancy Feet" at the Smithsonian Institution, and served as assistant coordinator for "Sisters", an all female jazz performance.
 He appeared in "Kiss Me Kate" on Broadway, performed at the Newport Jazz Festival in "Benny Carter & The Tap Dance Greats", American Dance Festival, Delacorte Dance Festival, Apollo Theater's Rat-A-Tat-Tap Festival, and Jacob's Pillow Dance Festival.
 Many of these festivals also featured other Copasetics members and new tappers, such as Savion Glover.
 Cook also danced in Brookly Academy of Music's Tappin' Uptown: A New Tap Musical, City College's Aaron Davis Hall in An Evening with Charles Cook and Friends (1984), and at Boston Opera House in the Great Tap Dance Reunion (1988).
 He also danced at the Gershwin Gala, has performed at Carnegie Hall, and was the subject of "Cookie's Harlem", an exhibit about his life.

 Cook has also performed at the Clark Center Summer Dance Festival in 1986 in a program called "Dancing Feet", at Lincoln Center Out of Doors in a performance called "Tap Blast" in 1989, and at the American Tap Dance Orchestra Premiere Performance at Statue of Liberty Festival in Battery Park.
 In 1990 he performed and was part of a lecture entitled "On Tap: Tap Dance as Living History" in Harlem.

 Cook was also featured in "Black Broadway", a show that opened in 1980 celebrating Black artistry.
 The show featured a number of song and dance numbers including Bill Robinson's "Doin' the New Lowdown" and "Digga Digga Do" (1928), "Stormy Weather" (1933), and "Sweet Georgia Brown" (1925).

-Legacy
+Death and legacy

+In 1989, he was rushed from his home on St. Nicholas Ave to St. Luke's Hospital after collapsing for an unknown reason.
+Cook died in early August, 1991 at the age of 77 in New York City from kidney failure.
+He left instructions that his ashes were to be spread in "2040 7th Avenue space".

 Cook is noted as being one of the most accessible tap masters from whom younger generations learned steps.
 He was passionate about passing on tap routines that he wanted to preserve, despite criticism from other tappers.
 His students included Pat Cannon, Heather Cornell, Susan Goldbetter, Constance Valis Hill, Katherine Kramer, and many more.
 Gail Conrad and Jane Goldberg in particular credit Cookie with their tap skills and "finesse".